newtoncodes/docker-lib-ldap-account-manager/README.md

-# docker-lib-ldap-account-manager
-Docker LDAP account manager image based on ubuntu.
+# LDAP account manager on ubuntu docker image

+Basic LDAP account manager image, no additional functionality.

+Just run it with openldap and configure via the web interface.

+Default password: lam.